Alzheimer’s and Dementia: A Family Disease

 Anna relies on products from ACA to help her care for her 90 year old mother.
 Diagnosed 13 years ago, Anna has watched her transition from a “walking talking person with dementia to one who is currently bed-bound and mostly quiet.”
 Determined to care for her mother at home, Anna quit her job and moved in with her mother.
 Anna struggled to scrape together enough change to purchase the supplies her mother needs.

 “Without this help, I would not be able to afford to keep my Mama clean.
 That’s the least she deserves,” says Anna.

 Adult Day Care

 When a person with dementia should no longer be left at home alone, the family begins the difficult task of piecing together 24-hour-a-day custodial care.
 Adult day care is the most affordable option of care for families whose loved one is physically able to attend.
 People with dementia receive appropriate stimulation, helping them stay mentally and physically active.
 The caregivers can go to work, attend to household tasks, take care of their own health needs and get the renewing break that is so essential for caregivers of loved ones with long term care needs.

-ACA helps with the cost of day care for 80 people with Alzheimer’s to attend the adult day care center of their family’s choice.
-The program offers up to $250 per month or $3000 per year of respite care.
+ACA helps with the cost of day care for over 80 people with Alzheimer’s to attend the adult day care center of their family’s choice.
+The program offers up to $300 per month or $3600 per year of respite care.

 Dorothy’s 70-year-old husband, George, attends an adult day care with assistance from ACA.
 She tells us, “George is in better physical condition than me, which sometimes makes caring for him even more difficult.
 The scholarship gives him two days of day care, and gives me two days to focus on my own health.
 I use those days to get a little exercise, and the scholarship helps me pay for my blood pressure medication.
 I need to stay healthy so I can be there for him.”